SouthEndMusic/CachedInterpolations.jl/docs/src/index.md

-# SmoothInterpolation.jl
+# CachedInterpolations.jl

-`SmoothInterpolation.jl` exports 2 interpolation types in the style of [DataInterpolations.jl](https://github.com/SciML/DataInterpolations.jl):
+`CachedInterpolations.jl` exports 2 interpolation types in the style of [DataInterpolations.jl](https://github.com/SciML/DataInterpolations.jl):

 - `CSmoothedLinearInterpolation`, a type of linear interpolation with well-behaved smoothed corners;
 - `CSmoothedLinearInterpolationIntInv`, the inverse of the antiderivative of a `CSmoothedLinearInterpolation` if it exists;